automatically generated captions

 00:32:49 but you're also two roughly corresponding to the two hemispheres of your brain

-00:32:54 and then within each of us for more conscious agents to perhaps an indefinite indefinitely large number.
-But.
-We.
-So.
+00:32:54 and then within each hemisphere more conscious agents to perhaps an indefinite indefinitely large number.
+So our own consciousness doesn't exist but we are bodies who are influenced by another consciousness

-00:33:25 but what I'm proposing is that consciousness is fundamental is the fundamental nature of reality and
+00:33:25 but what I'm proposing is that consciousness is fundamental it's the fundamental nature of reality and

 00:33:33 but I don't want to just have that be some kind of loose.
 You know semi spiritual kind of idea.

-00:33:42 So what do I mean by consciousness I'm getting a mathematical model of what I mean by consciousness that absolute
+00:33:42 So what do I mean by consciousness I'm getting a mathematical model of what I mean by consciousness that's absolute

-00:33:47 precise mathematical precise and I call this mathematical model conscious agent and then it turns it.
+00:33:47 precise mathematically precise and I call this mathematical model conscious agent and then it turns it.

 00:33:55 It's all works out very very well actually the mathematics is all is quite clear